Universal Communication Efficient Quantum Threshold Secret Sharing Schemes: Introduction

 Then, on applying suitable $L_\alpha$ operators, we obtain

 where $\underline{r}'=(r_1,r_2',r_3,r_4',r_5,r_6)$.

 In contrast, for the standard $((3,5))$ QTS due to Cleve {\em et al.} 3 qudits need to be communicated for recovery of 1 qudit of secret.
-In the $((3,5,5))$ fixed $d$ communication efficient QSS scheme from \cite{senthoor19}, 5 qudits need to be communicated for recovery of 3 qudits i.e 5/3 qudits per 1 qudit of secret.
+In the $((3,5,5))$ fixed $d$ communication efficient QTS scheme from \cite{senthoor19}, 5 qudits need to be communicated for recovery of 3 qudits i.e 5/3 qudits per 1 qudit of secret.
 But this scheme does not provide the flexibility of contacting four parties communication efficiently.
 The scheme provided above can solve that problem.
 It provides communication efficiency at $d=5$ and as well as $d=4$.
-However, at $d=4$, this scheme gives communication cost of 8 qudits to recover secret of 3 qudits i.e. 8/3 qudits per one qudit of secret whereas the $((3,5,4))$ fixed $d$ CE-QSS gives 2 qudits per one qudit of secret.
-Our proposed construction below can provide the same communication efficiency as the fixed $d$ CE-QSS schemes at both $d=4$ and $d=5$.
+However, at $d=4$, this scheme gives communication cost of 8 qudits to recover secret of 3 qudits i.e. 8/3 qudits per one qudit of secret whereas the $((3,5,4))$ fixed $d$ communication efficient QTS gives 2 qudits per one qudit of secret.
+Our proposed construction below can provide the same communication efficiency as the fixed $d$ communication efficient QTS schemes at both $d=4$ and $d=5$.